-2. Administrative Expenses
+Administrative Expenses

-Administrative expenses may include: Rent, Utilities, Salaries, Computer Equipment, etc.

-Do not include administrative expenses paid for through indirect cost accounting (if applicable).
+Administrative expenses may include: Rent, Utilities, Salaries, Computer Equip ment, etc. Do not include administrative expenses already paid for through indirect cost accounting (if applicable).

-2.1 Funds Programmed for Administrative Activities

-Enter amount shown on TIP A Tribe's indirect cost pool may include items like rent and utilities.
-If so, these items are covered under the indirect rate and not included here unless a Tribe chose to include payment \$ 0.00 of the indirect rate on expenditures as an administrative cost on their TTIP.

-2.2 Funds Expended for Administrative Activities

-2.3 Describe Progress of Administrative Activities
+Enter amount shown on TIP.
+A Tribe's indirect cost pool may include items like rent and utilities.
+If so, these items are covered under the indirect rate and would not be broken out separately.
+As indirect cost rate payments are made at the point of expenditure, they should be tracked and included with the activities and projects where the point of expenditure occurred.
+The value must be a number Funds Expended for Administrative Activities Include only TTP Funds.
+The value must be a number Describe Progress of Administrative Activities

-3. Planning Activities
+Planning Activities